 Do you enjoy being outdoors?
 Do you enjoy teaching?
 Then perhaps being a children’s swim instructor is your calling.
-Infant Swimming Resource (ISR) offers a home business opportunity where you can train for a career as survival swim instructor for babies, toddlers, and preschoolers.
-Teaching a baby or child with this method take 3 – 5 weeks.
-Lessons are given Monday through Friday, with each session being 10 minutes in length.
+Infant Swimming Resource (ISR) offers a home business opportunity where you can train for a career as a survival swim instructor for babies, toddlers, and preschoolers.
+Teaching a baby or child with this method takes 3 – 5 weeks.
+Lessons are given Monday through Friday, with each session being 10 minutes long.
 ISR lessons cost $85.00 a week, so if you had ten students, your weekly earnings would be $850 per week.

 Do you love history?
-Do you have an extensive knowledge of your city or cool things to do around town?
-Then maybe being a local tour guide through Vayable can get you outside.
-Vayable Insiders make money by creating unique experiences for groups of people.
-Some of the top guides charge $175 per person for a 3-hour tour.
+Do you have extensive knowledge of your city or cool things to do around town?
+Then maybe being a local tour guide can get you outside.
+Tour guides make money by creating unique experiences for groups of people.
+Some top guides charge $175 per person for a 3-hour tour.
 Give your tour once a day, five days a week, and you could earn $4,375 with just five attendees on each tour — not bad!

 3. Bike Currier with Postmates

-Are you task oriented?
+Are you task-oriented?
 Do you love to get outside and ride your bike?
 Then consider joining forces with Postmates.
-With Postmates you can use your bike, scooter, motorcycle, or even your car to pick up items and deliver them to customers.
-With Postmates you earn the majority of the delivery fee — plus 100% of tips.
-According to their website, most Postmates earn $25 an hour and payouts can be collected weekly.
+With Postmates, you can use your bike, scooter, motorcycle, or even your car to pick up items and deliver them to customers.
+With Postmates, you earn most of the delivery fee — plus 100% of tips.
+According to their website, most Postmates earn $25 an hour, and payouts are collected weekly.

-Looking for more opportunities like this?
-Check out Uber EATS where you can get paid for delivering packages and food via your bike, scooter, or car!
+Are you looking for more opportunities like this?
+Check out Uber EATS, where you can get paid for delivering packages and food via your bike, scooter, or car!

 4. Fit 4 Mom Instructor

 Do you have a passion for motherhood and fitness?
 Fit 4 Mom offers outdoor fitness programs for pregnant women and moms.
-Individuals interested in this opportunity can look for a local franchise that is hiring instructors, or you can be your own boss and purchase a franchise.
-The initial franchising fee starts at $4,995 with the potential to earn a part-time or full-time income in your territory.
+Individuals interested in this opportunity can look for a local franchise hiring instructors, or you can be your own boss and purchase a franchise.
+The initial franchising fee starts at $4,995, with the potential to earn a part-time or full-time income in your territory.